 The Compensation Committee periodically evaluates the appropriateness of individual STIC components and makes changes as warranted.
-A prior result of this evaluation was to adopt the Company's Adjusted IBT measure (in place of the prior STIC IBT measure) in order to more closely align with our external reporting.
-Continuing along this path, for fiscal 2023, the Compensation Committee has determined, among other STIC program updates, to replace Adjusted IBT with an Adjusted EBITDA measure.
+For fiscal 2023, the Compensation Committee determined, among other STIC program updates, to replace the Adjusted IBT measure with an Adjusted EBITDA measure.
 The updated measure further aligns internal compensation with externally reported metrics while preserving the overall focuses of top- and bottom-line growth, together with healthy cash generation, and the Company's balance of STIC components.
+For fiscal 2024, the Compensation Committee has determined to lower the threshold for Adjusted EBITDA to a 33 1/3% payout for 80% of the target (from a 50% payout for 85% of the target) to mitigate against artificial "cliffs" and to meet the going forward needs of the Company.

-The definitions for each of the STIC performance metrics are set forth in Appendix A. Each of these performance metrics is also adjusted for the effects of certain unusual or infrequent items, which are generally determined in advance by the Compensation Committee during or as close as possible to the first quarter of each performance period and may include, among other things:
+The definitions for each of the STIC performance metrics are set forth in Appendix A. Each of these performance metrics is also adjusted for the effects of certain unusual or infrequent items, which are generally determined in advance by the Compensation Committee, during or as close as possible to the first quarter of each performance period, and may include, among other things: